reginachung/Code-Path-Week-7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough: ![](https://user-images.githubusercontent.com/35437875/38166238-6eac7b2a-34ee-11e8-8f6d-b8e88cc15f97.gif)
   - [ ] Steps to recreate: Go to the link noted under "affected source code" and copy the first code noted under "details".
 Make a new post as admin and input the copied text into the body of the post.
-Then submit and view the post to see an alert come up when hovering over the post.
+Then submit and view the post to see an alert come up when hovering over the post's link.
   - [ ] Affected source code:
     - [Link 1](https://klikki.fi/adv/wordpress3.html)
 1. (Required) Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds